Energy of test objects on black hole spacetimes: A brief review: Energy on stationary spacetimes

 Let us then define ${\cal E}$ as the total energy of the particle and study some of its properties.
 The first thing to notice is that there is a simple relation with the generalized kinetic energy which comes from the normalization of the KVF $\xi^a$.
 The four-velocity $w^a$ of an observer that follows the word-lines of the KVF $\xi$ is given by,

 with $V^2=|\xi_a\xi^a|$, the so-called `redshift factor'.
-With this, we have \be {\cal E}=-p_a\xi^a = -V\,p_a w^a = VE \ee Note that one can formally define a GR-generalization of the potential energy by setting ${\cal E}:= E + {\cal U}$.
-Thus, the quantity ${\cal U}$ becomes, \be {\cal U}=E\;(V-1) \ee Or, alternatively, ${\cal U}={\cal E}(1-1/V)$.
+With this, we have \be {\cal E}=-p_a\xi^a = -V\,p_a w^a = VE \ee Note that one can formally define a general relativistic generalization of the potential energy by setting ${\cal E}:= E + {\cal U}$.
+Thus, the quantity ${\cal U}$ becomes, \be {\cal U}=E\;(V-1) \ee Or ${\cal U}={\cal E}(1-1/V)$.
 With this choice, a particle that is at rest at infinity has a total energy of ${\cal E}=m$ equal to the GKE $E$.
 Thus, in that case the generalized potential energy at infinite vanishes, as in the Newtonian case.
-For the quantity ${\cal U}$ to capture the intuitive notion of a {\it negative}, gravitational potential energy, then the norm of the KVF should satisfy $V<1$.
+For the quantity ${\cal U}$ to capture the intuitive notion of a {\it negative} gravitational potential energy, then the norm of the KVF should satisfy $V<1$.
 Note also that, if the particle is moving when it reaches infinity, then ${\cal E}>m$.
 If ${\cal E}<m$ then the object can not reach infinity and is therefore, bounded.
 A particular case of this situation is when the particle is at rest with respect to the observer following the orbits of $\xi^a$.
-In this case, the four-momentum is $p_a=m w_a$, and the corresponding energies are: $E_{\mathrm {res}}=m$, of course, and
+In this case, the four-momentum is $p_a=m w_a$, and the corresponding energies are: $E_{\mathrm{res}}=m$, of course, and \be {\cal E}_{\mathrm{res}}= -m\xi^aw_a=-mVw^aw_a=mV\, . \ee The potential energy becomes then,